Photo © Eliot Malumuth, Laurel Maryland

 - The EPA explicitly included the dam and its pollution removal capacity in developing the Bay pollution limits and will be revisiting the topic as part of the 2017 "midpoint evaluation" for updating the science behind the pollution limits.

 The Conowingo Dam is owned and operated by Exelon.
-Exelon's current license for the Conowingo was issued on August 14, 1980 and expires in September 2014.
-They have applied for a new license from the Federal Energy Regulatory Commission (FERC).
-As part of the re-licensing, FERC must consider potential environmental impacts from the dam and include appropriate conditions in the new permit to minimize these impacts.
-As noted below, there are still key pieces of information needed for FERC to issue the new license to Exelon.
-Hence, their new license will likely not be issued until 2015.
+Exelon's current license for the Conowingo was issued on August 14, 1980 and expired on September 1, 2014.
+A temporary, one-year license was issued in early September to permit the dam's operation while ongoing studies and the relicensing process are completed.
+As part of the re-licensing, Federal Energy Regulatory Commission (FERC) must consider potential environmental impacts from the dam and include appropriate conditions in the new permit to minimize these impacts.
+There are still key pieces of information needed for FERC to issue the new license to Exelon.
+Hence, their new license will likely not be issued until 2016 or later.
 In the meantime, FERC will issue a temporary license until the Environmental Impact Statement (EIS) is finalized and the State makes a decision on water quality certification.

-As the regional watchdog for the Chesapeake Bay, CBF is seeking a comprehensive solution to this problem, one that addresses both the sediment and associated nutrients that are built-up at the dam as well as the sediment and nutrients that enter the Susquehanna upstream.
+As the regional watchdog for the Chesapeake Bay, CBF is seeking a comprehensive solution to this problem, one that addresses both the sediment and associated nutrients that are built-up at the dam in a cost-effective way as well as the sediment and nutrients that enter the Susquehanna upstream.
+We also continue to advocate for leadership and action to reduce pollution in local waters in Maryland and Virginia, where polluted runoff from farms, lawns, and urban pavement threaten the health of both local rivers and streams and the Bay.

 Any solution for the impacts of the Susquehanna on downstream waters will need to be implemented collectively by the state, federal, and private partners, including Exelon.